gokiburikin/gkbrkn_noita/README.md

 - **Rapid Attack**: 67% increase in melee, projectile, and dash rate.
 - **Regenerating**: If damage hasn't been taken in the last second, rapidly recover missing health.
 - **Revenge Explosion**: Explode upon death.
+- **Reward**: Spawn a chest on death (used for mini-bosses.)
 - **Teleporting**: Teleport around.
 - **Toxic Trail**: Projectiles gain a trail of toxic slude.

 ## Hero Mode
-Hero mode is a challenge mode.
+Hero mode is a challenge mode intended for players familiar with Noita.
+The intention is to speed up the gameplay by giving a bonus to both the player and the enemies.
+It is faster paced and little unfair.
+Combined with Champions Mode it is my attempt to create a more interesting Nightmare Mode.

 When activated by Misc > Hero Mode > Enabled the player will move more quickly, all wands gain a small stat buff, and enemies become more challenging.
 Misc > Hero Mode > Orbs Increase Difficulty adds enemy health scaling based on the amount of orbs you've collected in the current session.
 Misc > Hero Mode > Distance Increases Difficulty adds enemy health scaling based on total horizontal distance travelled, so backtracking and exploring results in healthier enemies.

-Enemies in Hero Mode are more aggressive, don't run when attacked, don't fight their friends, have increase creature detection, attack more rapidly, move more quickly, and consider the player the greatest threat, focusing on kill them at all costs.
+Enemies in Hero Mode are more aggressive, don't run when attacked, don't fight their friends, have increased creature detection, attack more rapidly, move more quickly, and consider the player the greatest threat, focusing on kill them at all costs.

-## Content
+## Utility
-All content can be toggled on or off.
-Pick and choose what you like, or disable it all if you're only interested in the utility of Goki's Things.

-### Misc Features
+These options have an impact on general gameplay and are meant to be picked and chosen based on your preferred play style.

 - **Any Spell On Any Wand**: Allows any standard spell to spawn on any generated wand, ignoring spawn level.
 - **Auto-collect Gold**: Automatically collect gold nuggets.
 - **Auto-hide Config Menu**: Hide the config menu 5 seconds after the start of the run or closing the menu.
 - **Chaotic Wand Generation**: Replace all spells on a wand with random spells.
 - **Charm Nerf**: Charmed enemies no longer drop gold nuggets.
+- **Chests Can Contain Perks**: Chests have a chance (12% or 25% for a super chest) to spawn a perk instead of the usual drop table (one perk only.)
-- **Combine Gold**: Automatically combine nearby gold nuggets to reduce physics load.
+- **Combine Gold**: Automatically combine nearby gold nuggets (to reduce physics load.)
 - **Disable Spells**: Disable 10% of spells chosen at random at the start of each run.
 - **Extended Wand Generation**: Include unused spell types (static projectiles, materials, passives, other) in procedural wand generation. - *Required for some spells to show up if using Wand Shops Only.*
-- **Gold Counter**: Add a message showing how much gold was picked recently.
+- **Gold Counter**: Add a message showing how much gold was recently collected.
-- **Gold Decay**: When Gold Nuggets despawn, material Gold will appear in their place.
+- **Gold Decay**: Gold nuggets will turn into gold power instead of disappearing.
-- **Heal On Max Health Up**: Heals the health gained from max health pickups.
+- **Heal On Max Health Up**: Heal for the amount gained when gaining max health.
 - **Health Bars**: Show enemy health bars.
-- **Invincibility Frames**: Adds invincibility frames to damage dealt by enemies.
+- **Invincibility Frames**: Become invincibile for a short time when damaged by enemies.
-- **Less Particles**: Reduce or disable cosmetic particle emission for extra performance.
+- **Less Particles**: Reduce or disable cosmetic particle emission (to reduce particle load.)
 - **Limited Ammo**: Gives all unlimited projectile spells limited uses.
 - **No Preset Wands**: Replace the preset wands in the first biome with procedural wands.
 - **Passive Recharge**: Wands recharge while holstered.